|Home | Data & Statistics | Tools | Collaborations | Work with Us | Publications | About | Links|

 Number of Women Diagnosed with Breast Cancer in 1996-2009 by Year of Diagnosis and Type of Disease

 This figure shows the number of women diagnosed with breast cancer within the BCSC research sites each year for the years 1996-2009.
 However, because of the long lag time that may occur between a screening mammogram and breast cancer diagnosis, one cannot use the information on screening mammography and cancers in these figures to form rates (cancers/mammograms).
-Also, some research sites no longer collected complete cancer data after 2005, and cancer ascertainment is not complete through 2009.
+Also, one research site contributes either no cancer data or incomplete cancer data for years 2006+, and another research site contributes incomplete cancer data for 2009.

 The following source must be cited when reproducing these data: